How to review your CCTV policy

 If you're reviewing your school's CCTV policy, know key points to look out for as well as questions you could ask to challenge the policy.
 See our model policy, as well as examples from other schools, for further guidance.

-No requirement to have this policy
+No requirement to have a CCTV policy

-Under the GDPR, you will need to include details of any CCTV usage in your privacy notices where relevant, but these are the only documents it must be mentioned in.
+Under the UK GDPR, you will need to include details of any CCTV usage in your privacy notices where relevant, but these are the only documents it must be mentioned in.

 Consider these key points

 Below we suggest what could be included in a CCTV policy but, since it’s non-statutory, there's room for variation.

 It’s not meant as a guide for writing a policy, since that’s your school leaders’ job, but use it to give you a sense of what to look out for when reviewing it.